 Imports: In 2019 the top importers of Poultry were Netherlands ($650M), Germany ($364M), Poland ($214M), Belgium ($188M), and Singapore ($179M).

-Tariffs: In 2018 the average tariff for Poultry was 10.7%, been the 386 lowest tariff using the HS4 product classification.
+Tariffs: In 2018 the average tariff for Poultry was 10.7%, making it the 386th lowest tariff using the HS4 product classification.